rubycas/rubycas-server/README.md

     3. You might want to change `log.file` to something local, so that you don't need root.
 For example just `casserver.log`
     4. You might also want to disable SSL for now by commenting out the `ssl_cert` line and changing the port to something like `8888`
 5. Create the database (i.e. `mysqladmin -u root create casserver` or whatever you have in `config.yml`)
 6. Modify the existing Gemfile by adding drivers for your database server.
-For example, if you configured `mysql2` in config.yml, add this to the Gemfile: `gem "mysql2"` and `gem "activerecord-mysql2-adapter"`
+For example, if you configured `mysql2` in config.yml, add this to the Gemfile: `gem "mysql2"`
 7. Run `bundle install`
 8. `bundle exec rubycas-server -c config.yml`